zabih11/Project-Portfolio-Interview/README.md

 - **Natural Control Modes:** Switch seamlessly between manual hand gesture control, object retrieval mode, and autonomous follow-me mode.

 ---
+## 🔧 Skills and Technologies Used

+- **Python** for developing key algorithms and integration scripts.
+- **ROS2** for distributed control, SLAM, and navigation planning.
+- **OpenCV** for computer vision tasks and user interface development.
+- **YOLOv5** for custom object detection and recognition.
+- **SpeechRecognition** (Google Speech-to-Text API) for voice command processing.
+- **MediaPipe** for hand gesture and holistic tracking.
+- **SLAM** using a LiDAR sensor for mapping and localisation.

+---

+These were the core technologies employed to bring the project’s functionality to life, combining vision, voice, and navigation seamlessly.
+---

 > 📂 [Explore the project](./Assistive-Autonomous-Robot-With-Computer-Vision-Speech-Recognition-and-SLAM)
 ---